 Restaurant Brands International stock is a better investment than a Subway franchise because financial information is available.
 Another advantage to QSR stock is that you can sell the stock fast if it starts to lose money.
 Selling a franchise, particularly a money-losing restaurant, can be difficult.

-A greater advantage to stock is that you will not have to do work the of managing a restaurant or invest $15,000 in franchise fees to buy it.
+A greater advantage to stock is that you will not have to do the work of managing a restaurant or invest $15,000 in franchise fees to buy it.
 Buying $15,000 worth of stock could be a better use of your money than buying a franchise.

 Starbucks Corporation (NASDAQ: SBUX)